-- (9) Represents scheduled principal amortization for the 12 months ending September 30, 2015 after giving effect to the repayment of \$272.9 million of debt principal that we intend to repay using net proceeds from this offering. - (10) Based on a total of 22,368,379 shares of common stock and 15,530,939 common units to be outstanding after this offering. - (11) Calculated as estimated initial annual distribution per share of common stock divided by our share of estimated cash available for distribution per share for the 12 months ending September 30, 2015.
+- (9) Represents scheduled principal amortization for the 12 months ending to repay using net proceeds from this offering. - (10) Based on a total of shares of common stock and common units to be outstanding after this offering. - (11) Calculated as estimated initial annual distribution per share of common stock divided by our share of estimated cash available for distribution per share for the 12 months ending , 2015.